fluent/fluentd-docs-gitbook/plugins/input/forward.md

 |:-------|:--------|:--------|
 | string | nil     | 1.5.0  |

-Adds prefix to the incoming event's tag.
+Adds the prefix to the incoming event's tag.

 Here is an example: